Warnakala/blender-studio-tools/README.md

 Download or clone this repository.
 In the root project folder you will find the 'cache_manager' folder.
 Place this folder in your Blender addons directory or create a sym link to it.

+## Features

+- enable disable modifiers for cache with suffix in modifier name
+    - modifier_name.cacheoff -> modifier off for export on  for import
+    - modifier_name.cacheon  -> modifier on  for export off for import

 ## Development
 ---
 In the project root you will find a `pyproject.toml` and `peotry.lock` file.